cloudfoundry/bosh-azure-cpi-release/docs/advanced/managed-disks/README.md

 <a name="with-avset">
 #### With availability sets

 Only managed availability set can host VMs with managed disks.
-[The maximum number of fault domains of managed availability sets varies by region - either two or three managed disk fault domains per region.](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-manage-availability#configure-multiple-virtual-machines-in-an-availability-set-for-redundancy)
+However, [the maximum number of fault domains of managed availability sets varies by region - either two or three managed disk fault domains per region.](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-manage-availability#configure-multiple-virtual-machines-in-an-availability-set-for-redundancy)

-CPI will try to migrate the old unmanaged availability sets into managed availability sets automatically.
-During the migration, the fault domain number can't be changed.
-Let's assume that the fault domain number is set to **3** in your existing deployment.
+By default, CPI will migrate the old unmanaged availability sets into managed availability sets automatically, and during the migration, the fault domain number can't be changed.
+However due to the deployment schedule, the new managed availability set may not support the same maximum number of fault domain as the old unmanaged availability set; in this case, the migration might be blocked.
+You need to wait till the region supports the same maximum number of fault domains.

+Let's assume that the fault domain number is set to `3` in your existing deployment.

 * For the regions which support 3 FDs, the migration will succeed.
 * For the regions which only support 2 FDs